Sorix/CloudCore/README.md

 * All Core Data names are preceeded with "CD_" in CloudKit
 * Core Data Relationships are mapped thru CDMR records in CloudKit
 * Sharing is supported via zones
+* No(?) long-lived operations support for large file upload/download

 ###### CloudCore
 * Support requires specific configuration in the Core Data Model